 Once your hands learn to move a certain way, why not learn as many signs as possible that have the same way of moving your hands with just the handshape changing?

-All of the signs are found in one of the four sources: Random House American Sign Language Dictionary (5,600 signs edition), aslpro website, lifeprint website, and a sign language classroom book Signs of the Times.
-This is important to mention as different regions of the country have their most commonly used signs.
+All of the signs are found in one of the following sources: Random House American Sign Language Dictionary (5,600 signs edition), aslpro website, lifeprint website, signing savvy website, handspeak website and a sign language classroom book Signs of the Times.
+This is important to mention as different regions of the country have their most commonly used and preferred signs.
 The rule I followed in asserting myself as a late-deafened person, who uses signs in English word order to enhance communication, is if I found the sign in print and I liked it, I would use it.
 Therefore, I selected signs that are easiest for me and my family to remember and sign.
 Our focus as a family is to communicate with each other.

 I encourage my family to say the word when they make the sign as speechreading helps me to understand and allows for variances in signing.
 Saying the word for the sign also helps as one sign can often be conceptually used for numerous English words.
 For example, signing “I understand” can be used for many English expressions: “I get it” “I comprehend”, “I follow”, “I grasp”, etc. Conceptually using a sign can really help you to build your sign to English vocabulary.